tylervasse/Teiknical-Teiko/README.md

 | `sex` | TEXT | Subject sex |
 | `response` | TEXT | Treatment response (yes/no; NULL if unknown) |

-Treatment is stored at the subject level because all samples from a subject share the same treatment.
-"None" treatment is stored as `NULL` rather than a dedicated row.
-Blank response values are stored as `NULL` rather than empty strings.

 #### `treatments`